argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 ## Motivation

 Argo CD Image Updater is a popular project which solves an important gap within the CI/CD workflow by providing the ability to update application workload images automatically (subject to appropriate constraints).
 It is designed around Argo CD itself and naturally compliments it.
 The configuration required for it revolves almost entirely around the Application resource itself.
-Currently the Image Updater uses annotations on the application resource to store configuration, which is not the preferred way to do this.
+Currently the Image Updater uses annotations on the application resource to store configuration, which is not the preferred way to do this for a number of reasons, including:
+  - It is easy to make errors and misconfigurations as a user when using annotations
+  - It is harder to validate annotations.
+Error checking on the controller's end could involve complex string parsing and does not allow us to leverage existing validation solutions provided to us by Kubernetes.
+  - It is harder to express complicated configuration.
+Leveraging powerful features often results in complex and verbose annotations that are not easy to work with or troubleshoot.
 It also doesn't store any state, and is, as such, unable to provide some key features that are discussed in further sections.
 Consolidating this configuration into the Application CR as first class fields in the spec and status is a natural next step in the Image Updater's journey.

 ### Goals